Benjohn2001/l4_individual_project/README.md

     <h2>Weasley Clock</h2>
 </p>
 <p align="center">
-    Weasley clock is a social media application created for groups of friends to easilly, and graphically see each others status' on a clock face.
+    Weasley clock is a social media application created for groups of friends to easily, and graphically see each others statuses on a clock face.
 This application was created for my <a href="https://www.gla.ac.uk/coursecatalogue/course/?code=COMPSCI4025P">Level 4 individual project</a> at the University of Glasgow as part of my BSc (Hons) Computer Science degree.
 To run this application locally see <a href="https://github.com/Benjohn2001/l4_individual_project/blob/main/manual.md" target="_blank">manual</a>.
 </p>
 <p align="center">
     <img alt="App Screens" src="surveyPic.png" height="343px" width="400px">